nmeri17/suphle-docs/src/docs/v1/database/index.md

 This class is known as `Suphle\Adapters\Orms\Eloquent\Models\BaseModel` and all models are expected to extend it.
 Specifics regarding factories are described in greater detail on [their documentation page](laravel.com/docs/8.x/database-testing#defining-model-factories), although you may want to look at off the shelf [solutions at automating](github.com/mpociot/laravel-test-factory-helper) this task.

+Within the default interface loader of `OrmDialect`, a call is placed to boot all models into their strict mode.
+This prevents them from:

+- Lazy loading relationships, which can be risky when present because they can be used within loops.
+- Assigning non-fillable columns/attributes.
+- Reading unfetched or non-existent columns/properties.

+These benefits work under the premise that your codebase is automatedly tested.
+The penalty of not doing so is that any violation of those rules in production will be penalized with a failed request.

 #### Configuring the database

 Before any operation can be run against the database, it must be created and its server details surrendered to Suphle.
 The config interface used for this is `Suphle\Contracts\Config\Database`, through its `getCredentials` method.
 The array returned is expected to fit whatever shape required by the underlying ORM.